samuelroland/dme/docs/paradigm-analysis-report.typ

 == the basics of memory management

+== Why memory safety is a big deal ?
+In a #link("https://msrc.microsoft.com/blog/2019/07/a-proactive-approach-to-more-secure-code/")[Microsoft presentation from 2019], we find that #quote("~70% of the vulnerabilities addressed through a security update each year continue to be memory safety issues").
+The Chromium projects #link("https://www.chromium.org/Home/chromium-security/memory-safety/")[also reports] that #quote("Around 70% of our high severity security bugs are memory unsafety problems (that is, mistakes with C/C++ pointers).
+Half of those are use-after-free bugs.")

+Memory related bugs generates

 == The best of both world
-Rust is the first language bringing the combination of speed and memory safety at the same time.
-It doesn't use a garbage collector
+Rust is a strongly typed and compiled language, it has a strong selling point of being the first language bringing the combination of speed and memory safety at the same time.
+It was designed for systems programming (browsers, kernels, ...) but now has reached almost all programming areas, even web frontend via webassembly.

-== How it is possible ?
+== How it is possible to get both ?
+It doesn't use a garbage collector and doesn't ask the programmer to manually manage the memory.
+But how it is even possible ?
+How the program knows when to free heap allocated memory ?

+The rust compiler `rustc` implement a new paradigm, including the notion of ownership and lifetimes, checked by a part of the compiler called the *borrow-checker*.
+Instead of associating only a type and a variable to a resource, like most modern languages, it also tracks who has the ownership of this resource and how long the resource must exist.
+When the variable is the owner of a resource, the resource will be deallocated when the

 the borrow checker

 ==== move + clone + ref + ref mut